-I grew up in a small Canadian town, and studied French and Fine Art at the University of Guelph.
+I grew up in a small town in Canada called Stouffville, and studied French and Fine Art at the University of Guelph.
 I took my second year off to be an ‘au pair’ in Paris, France.
 I loved France so much, I went back for my third year on an exchange to the University of Nice.
 Then I thought I better learn Canadian French too, so I did a semester at McGill University in Montreal.
 It took me 5 and a half years to get a four year degree but I had a ton of fun doing it!

 After I graduated, I really didn’t know what to do so I went backpacking for a year.

 I backpacked around Asia for five months and Australia for seven.
 When I got home, I REALLY didn’t want to start a ‘normal’ life, so I left for Vancouver where I lived for half a year before I found a job teaching English in Japan.